alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

 .. _source_statistics:

-Using aggregate statistics from the source data
+Using Aggregate Statistics from the Source Data
 -----------------------------------------------

 Beyond copying vocabulary tables, SSG allows for the original data to affect the synthetic data generation process only through a particular mechanism we call source statistics.